solarwinds/appoptics-apm-node/CONTRIBUTING.md

 When you are ready to release, create a staging branch (name n.n.n - the intended version of the release) from master, rebase your branch(es) off the staging branch, run the local tests, and repeat for any additional branch(es).
+If there is only one branch then it may be used instead of creating a staging branch.

 When all items planned for the release have been incorporated into the staging branch then run additional some additional tests.
 At a minimum, start with a clean copy of the repository